This is the first Case Study, one of many that Xpanse AI team will share in this blog about applications of Predictive Analytics in Marketing.

 Knowingly using Leaks in your models is playing insider trading with Nature.
 It will only work on paper because when scoring – they simply don’t exist anymore and our model fails spectacularly.

 The Leaks were here and we were in trouble

 Fighting Leaks from the Future – Round 1

 The prime suspect was CRM data.
 It was a one-record-per-user and a quick investigation revealed that it contained ALL interactions with customers in – including activities after the users were signed up to the paid tier.

 Machine Learning “learned” very quickly that if someone, for instance, started receiving invoices – well, uhm, it’s strongly correlated with that user purchasing a paid plan.
-Smart but useless.
+True but useless.